Best Things to do in Jericho: Insider’s Area Guide

 Old Parsonage Hotel

-Pretty boutique hotel located inside a 17th-century building.
+Old Parsonage Hotel is a pretty boutique hotel located inside a 17th-century building.